Chapter 2: Of Heart and Home

 The old woman shook her head.
 “Your mother had a hard time too.
 She was just like that little girl.
 Hard to train with too much power.
 Just like you too, only you listened a little better.”

-Lissa forgot too often that Magda taught her mother magic and even helped teach Lissa on occasion.
-Elara had always said that Magda was the best teacher—that she knew everything.
+Lissa forgot, too often, that Magda taught her mother magic and even helped teach Lissa on occasion.
+Elara had always said Magda was the best teacher—that she knew everything.

 Most days she was too angry to blame anyone but herself.
 Especially when the people her ire wanted to blame were long gone.